 Harry turned his head to look at her with a small frown on his face.
 "Dobby's not going to be here."

-"Oh…" Hermione felt tears well up in her eyes at the mention of the friendly house-elf, but stopped them from flowing.
+"Oh…" Hermione felt tears prick at the corners of her eyes at the mention of the house-elf, but managed to stop them from flowing.
 Now wasn't the time.
 "Harry, why don't you wait here?"

 Before Harry could reply, Hermione had tickled the pear and entered the kitchen.
-Before Harry had the chance to follow her she reappeared, holding a napkin laden with a stack of toast.
+Harry stood obediently at the portrait for only a few moments before she reappeared, holding a napkin laden with a stack of toast.
 "Do you want to go for a walk?"